ShisatoYano/AutonomousVehicleControlBeginnersGuide/README.md

 ```
 4. Add star to this repository if you like it.

+## Test
+Unit test codes of each sample program are located at "Test" directory.
+When you change an existing code or added an new code for contribution, please execute unit test suites to confirm the code works correctly following [Testing standards](TEST.md).

 ## License
 MIT

 ## Contribution
 If you found any bugs or had any requirements of improvement, please feel free to register them into [Issues](https://github.com/ShisatoYano/AutonomousVehicleControlBeginnersGuide/issues).
 Any contribution is also welcome!!
 Please follow [Contribution guide](CONTRIBUTION.md) when you create a pull request.
-And then, please check all of unit tests pass before creating the pull request by following [Test guide](TEST.md).

 ## Author
 [Shisato Yano](https://github.com/ShisatoYano)